 Chinese consumers are totally different from the rest of the world.
-A lot of international brands failed in China because of the lack of some information about what the Chinese customers really want.
-It’s not complicated to understand Chinese people, you can work with a digital marketing in order to help you to find the right marketing strategies to enter in China.
+A lot of international brands failed in China because of the lack of information about what the Chinese customers really want.
+It’s not complicated to understand Chinese people, you can work with digital marketing in order to help you to find the right marketing strategies to enter China.

 Stop thinking that China and western are the same because they are definitely not.

 Chinese Consumers don’t have the same profile as in the West

 While in the West, the most interesting potential customers for a brand are relatively old people with a stable situation and a high salary, it’s different in China.
 In general, young people tend to be better paid.
 Indeed, more and more people are choosing to leave their native villages to educate themselves in the big cities.
 They are therefore more trained than their parents and can aspire to better positions.
 The most interesting potential customers are from another generation.
 They are younger, they have more purchasing power, and better wages, but also have a different way of thinking.
 They are more open to Western products and trends.
 Because they are more receptive to Western culture, but also because they have more opportunities to travel than their parents had at the time.
 Chinese thirties also have another way of consuming than previous generations.
 They can spend their money more easily, especially on products with good qualities and services that will cause them an “experience”.